Robust Equilibria in General Competing Mechanism Games: Introduction

 In common agency (i.e., multiple principals and a single agent), Han (2012), Peters (2003, 2007), and Attar et al. (2008) identify the restrictions on the players' preference ordering with which there is no loss of generality for principals to focus on take-it-or-leave-it offers or incentive-compatible direct mechanisms.
 The \textquotedblleft no externalities\textquotedblright\ condition imposed in Peters (2003, 2007) focused on games where an agent's payoff type does not affect her preference ordering and it does not allow that a principal's utility depends on competing principals' actions.
-A separability on the agent's preference ordering is imposed in Attar et al. (2008) for common agency but we impose none of the following restrictions: (i) the no indifference condition in Attar et al. (2008) that an agent is never indifferent between any pair of actions from any principals\footnote{ We believe that for common agency as in Attar, et al. (2008), only the separability condition is needed for the Revelation Principle for robust equilibrium formulated in our paper without the no indifference condition.}, (ii) the \textquotedblleft no externalities\textquotedblright\ condition imposed on principals' preference ordering in Peters (2003, 2007), (iii) the monotonicity condition in Han (2012).
-In contrast to these papers, we formulate the notion of robust equilibrium such that it is sufficient to impose only the separability on agents' preference ordering for the characterization of the set of all robust equilibrium allocations in terms of BIC direct mechanisms in general competing mechanism games with multiple principals and multiple agents.
+A separability on the agent's preference ordering is imposed in Attar et al. (2008) for common agency.

+I propose similar restrictions on players' preference ordering as theirs for the equivalence between the notion of robust PBE and that of strongly robust PBE.
+However, the \textquotedblleft no action externalities\textquotedblright\ condition in my paper does not require that an agent's payoff type do not affect her preference ordering, which is required in the \textquotedblleft no externalities\textquotedblright\ condition (Peters (2003, 2007)).
+The \textquotedblleft separability\textquotedblright\ condition in my paper also does not impose the no indifference condition in Attaer, et al. (2008) that an agent is never indifferent between any pair of actions from any principals.\footnote{ I believe that for common agency as in Attar, et al. (2008), only the separability condition is needed for the Revelation Principle for robust equilibrium formulated in our paper without the no indifference condition.} In addition, the monotonicity condition in Han (2012) is not required.

+In contrast to these papers, I formulate the notion of robust equilibrium such that it is sufficient to impose only the separability on agents' preference ordering for the characterization of the set of all robust equilibrium allocations in terms of BIC direct mechanisms in general competing mechanism games with multiple principals and multiple agents.